+larized system.
+In particular, the polarized system is solved iteratively using either GMRES or Bi-CGstab [95] preconditioned with either the Gauss-Seidel preconditioner (3.9) or the Jacobi preconditioner (3.10).
+Table 5.3 summarizes the typical behavior of the different combinations of preconditioners and Krylov solvers; it shows the number of iterations needed to converge when the polarized system (3.5) is solved for different frequencies and number of subdomains using the BP 2004 model.

-Table 3 shows the number of iterations needed to converge, when the polarized system (3.5) is solved for different frequencies and using different decompositions.
-The polarized system is solved iteratively using GMRES and Bi-CGstab [92] preconditioned with the Gauss-Seidel preconditioner (3.9) and the Jacobi preconditioner (3.10).
-We can observe that the number of iterations to converge depends weakly on the frequency and the number of subdomains.
-Moreover, when the system is preconditioned with $P^{GS}$ the iterative solver converge twice as fast as when using $P^{Jac}$ as a preconditioner.
-We can observe that the number of iterations for Bi-CGstab are half the number of iterations for GMRES; however, Bi-CGstab needs two applications of the matrix and preconditioner per iterations, resulting in roughly the same computational cost.
+We can observe that for this particular model, the number of iterations to converge depends weakly on the frequency and the number of subdomains when a horizontally layered decomposition is used.
+Moreover, when the system is preconditioned with P^{GS} the iterative solver converge twice as fast as when using P^{Jac} as a preconditioner, which can be loosely explained by the clustering of the eigenvalues of the preconditioned systems, as shown in Fig. 3.2.
+Table 5.3 shows that the number of iterations for Bi-CGstab are half the number of iterations for GMRES; however, Bi-CGstab needs two applications of the matrix and preconditioner per iteration, resulting in a comparable computational cost, albeit with a smaller memory foot-print for Bi-CGstab.